What Is a Postnuptial Agreement?

 - Business assets – particularly important if one party already has significant business interests before marriage.

 How do I create a postnuptial agreement?

-The first place to start for couples considering a postnuptial agreement is to make a list of all their assets and how these should be split between them in the case of separation, along with any intentions regarding maintenance payments etc.
+Often the best place to start for couples considering a postnuptial agreement is to give financial disclosure by listing all their assets and then deciding how these should be split between them in the event of divorce.

-Many clients believe they can use an online template to create their agreement, however, although these are a great way to discover the basics involved with the agreement, they need to be within a particular way to be legally binding.
+But although these are a useful way to discover the basic terms of the agreement, it does need to be drafted in a particular way by solicitors to be legally binding.